 Birmingham Field Office

-Dr. Randall Johnson of the Alabama Surface Mining Commission has responsibility for SMCRA activities related to active coal mining in the State of Alabama.
+Judi Stoute of the Louisiana Department of Natural Resources has responsibility for SMCRA activities related to active coal mining in the State of Louisiana.

-Michael Skates of the Alabama Mining and Reclamation Division has responsibility for SMCRA activities related to abandoned coal mines in the State of Alabama.
+Judi Stoute of the Louisiana Department of Natural Resources has responsibility for SMCRA activities related to abandoned coal mines in the State of Louisiana.